 \subsection{Outage Probability}

 Fig.~\ref{pout_K2L2}, illustrates the outage probability results.
 Each scheme employs $K=2$ relays with buffer size $L=2$.
 The selection policy that offers the worst performance is SOR.
-The lack of buffers prohibits the combination with a more robust scheme such as $\maxlink$ and IRI degrades the outage performance.
-Max-min shows better behavior as IRI is not present.
+The lack of buffers prohibits the combination with a more robust scheme, such as the $\maxlink$ and IRI degrades the outage performance. $\max-\min$ shows better behavior as IRI is not present.
 Furthermore, $\max-\max$ offers about 1.5 dB improvement due to the use of buffers, over BRS.
 Even better results are achieved by $\maxlink$ as outage performance is improved by almost 4 dB due to the flexibility in the link selection.
 As $\maxlink$ is a part of $\minpow$ when successive transmissions are not possible, we observe similar results between these two schemes.
 For $K=2$ and $L=2$, $\minpow$ exhibits a 0.5 dB gain for high SNR.
-The increased interconnection between buffer states guarantees that states $S_{1}$ (00) and $S_{9}$ (22) offering the least diversity, are more often avoided compared to $\maxlink$.
-Also, the theoretical curve of the outage probability matches the simulation results validating the analysis in Section IV.
+The increased interconnection between buffer states guarantees that states $S_{1}$ (00) and $S_{9}$ (22) offering the least diversity, are more often avoided, compared to the $\maxlink$ scheme.
+Also, the theoretical curve of the outage probability matches the simulation results validating the analysis in Section~\ref{sec:outage}.

-In Fig.~\ref{pout_K2Lv}, we depict outage probability performance for increasing transmit SNR and varying $L$.
-As $L$ increases, the curves become steeper thus indicating the increase in diversity as more links are available for selection.
-For $L=100$ and $L=\infty$ the outage curves almost match but still retain a gap from the selection bound case.
-This is logical as inter-relay interference degrades the performance of $\minpow$, while for the selection bound we assumed that the relays are isolated and inter-relay interference is negligible.
-Still, the $\minpow$ curve follows closely the selection bound especially for high SNR as very strong interference increases the probability of interference cancellation.
+In Fig.~\ref{pout_K2Lv}, we depict the outage probability performance for increasing transmit SNR and varying $L$.
+As $L$ increases, the curves become steeper, thus indicating the increase in diversity as more links are available for selection.
+For $L=100$ and $L=\infty$, the outage curves almost match but still retain a gap from the Selection Bound case.
+This is reasonable as IRI degrades the performance of $\minpow$, while for the Selection Bound we assumed that the relays are isolated and inter-relay interference is negligible.
+Still, the $\minpow$ curve follows closely the Selection Bound especially for high SNR as very strong interference increases the probability of interference cancellation.

 Next, Fig.~\ref{pout_KvL4}, shows the results for varying $K$ while $L=4$.
 As we saw in the asymptotic analysis example, diversity increases with a rate twice the number of $K$.
 Here we have a fixed finite buffer size but still each relay addition obviously improves the achieved diversity of the network.
 This derives from the fact that the possibility of inter-relay interference cancellation increases with an order equal to $K(K-1)$ as we have more relay pairs to select from.
 It is interesting to note, whenever $K$ increases to three from two the improvement is bigger than the gain introduced by adding one more relay when $K=3$ as $r_0$ is fulfilled even for low $K$ values.